MetadataWorks/ipcc_ddc_cgi/README.md

 http://apps.ipcc-data.org/cgi-bin/downl/ar4_nc/pr/GFCM21_1PTO2X_pr_oc20x.tar

+This script is linked to from tables such as the one on [IPCC 4th Assessment Report (2007): Model INM-CM3](http://www.ipcc-data.org/auto/ar4/model-INM-CM3.html)

 ## downl_form

 The `downl_form` script is for files requested through a form .. the script parses the form data and compiles a call to `downl`.